sathiyavrs/HitTheGreenSquare/README.md

 R to activate Sonar for a brief Period of time.

-B to Smash Hit through walls (Limited number of times)
+M to Mark and Track objects (Limited number of times)

-Any mouse button in the specified Direction will Fire the ball from the paddle.
+Right mouse button in the specified Direction will Fire the ball from the paddle.

 The ball loses health as it hits objects.
 The Brown Enemies are destroyed in one hit.